 Sunday 11th of April 2021

 |Some basics of scientific writing in English||Dr Jeannette Regan (CUSO, Switzerland)|

 |How to please an editor||Prof Jennifer Hunter (University of Liverpool, UK)|

 |Making tough decisions: from the editor’s desk||Prof Hugh Hemmings (University of Cornell, USA, Editor in Chief, British Journal of Anaesthesia)|

 |Peer Review: how to improve what is published||Prof Peter Pascoe (UCDavis, USA)|

 |Open Access publications: considerations for editors and authors||Pippa Smart (Publishing consultant, UK,|

 – £50 for AVA, NAVAS and Brazilian college of veterinary anesthetists (BCVA) members

 – £75 for non-members

-Preparatory and supplementary reading material will be available shortly along with links to other sources of material and courses.
+Supplementary reading material is available along with links to other sources of material and courses.